 If you’re going to spend time in colder conditions, you might already be thinking about layering.
 It can get pretty bulky, and if you’re wearing several layers, it can be downright uncomfortable, not to mention laborious to disrobe.
 That’s why it’s time to invest in merino wool long underwear, a thin base layer that can keep you warm and eliminate the need for multiple layers.

 Merino wool long underwear can be made of 100% wool or a blend.
 Both types provide superior warmth and comfort compared to traditional fleece or thick outerwear.
-Since the long underwear is designed to be a base layer, it’s easy to wear under a pair of jeans or pants all day.
-As a matter of fact, the long underwear is so comfortable, it’s used by outdoor enthusiasts, people who work outside, and the average person spending time in low temperatures.
-And unlike other garments and outerwear, it can last for years if it’s well cared for.
+Since long underwear is designed to be a base layer, it’s easy to wear under a pair of jeans or pants all day.
+As a matter of fact, long underwear is so comfortable, it’s used by outdoor enthusiasts, people who work outside, and the average person spending time in low temperatures.
+Unlike other garments and outerwear, it can last for years if it’s well cared for.